 Chester town is only 40 minutes away and a great base for exploring Lassen volcanic Nationa Park.

-Best Western Rose Quartz Inn is a great affordable hotel with free breakfast and is close to several restaurants.
-This is where we stayed and it was a great base for daily visits to Lassen.
-Close to the South Entrance of the park.
+Best Western Rose Quartz Inn is a great, budget-friendly hotel with free breakfast and is close to several restaurants.
+This is where we stayed, and it was a great base for daily visits to Lassen, close to the South Entrance of the park.

 Below are some great accommodations in Redding, CA:

-Sheraton Redding Hotel at the Sundial Bridge is a great mid-range hotel at an excellent location.
-The hotel has a pool and an onsite restaurant which would be welcome after hiking in the park.
+Sheraton Redding Hotel at the Sundial Bridge is a mid-range hotel at an excellent location.
+The hotel has a pool and an onsite restaurant, which would be welcome after hiking in the park.
 Great for couples.

-Comfort Suites Redding – Shasta Lake is a great affordable hotel with an indoor pool and free breakfast in Redding.
+Comfort Suites Redding – Shasta Lake is budget-friendly with an indoor pool and free breakfast.
 Great for families.